 During the day, embedded lights are black whereas at nightfall they resemble a starry

 sky.
 The lights are interactive with visitor’s activities at memory boards placed on top

 of the existing water jets to symbolize the looming presence of the past.
 Here, two

-The digital archive will continue to expand as new identities will be added.
+The digital archive will continue to expand as new information will be added.

-In this way, the Memory Constellation becomes an experiential, interactive and didactic public space.
+In this way, the Memory Constellation becomes an experiential, interactive and educational public space.

 presentation in the European Parliament